SERG-Delft/ai4se-website/index.md

 [Arie van Deursen][avandeursen] and [Maliheh Izadi][maliheh] from TU Delft, as well as [Vladimir Kovalenko][vladimir] and [Pouria Derakhshanfar][pouria] from JetBrains._

-Involvement in AI4SE comes from the Applied Program Analysis, ICTL, and ML4SE labs at JetBrains Research, and the Software Engineering Research Group from TU Delft.
+Involvement in AI4SE comes from the Applied Program Analysis, ICTL, and ML4SE labs at JetBrains Research.
+From TU Delft involved are the AISE and [CISE](https://www.ciselab.nl/) labs from the [Software Engineering Research Group](https://se.ewi.tudelft.nl/) and the [Center of Education and Learning](https://www.educationandlearning.nl/home).
+We are open to collaborations!

 AI4SE was launched in 2023, and participates in the Innovation Center for Artificial Intelligence ([ICAI]) as one of its labs.